laser-d/laser-d-docs/src/laser-d.rst

     ParameterAttribute   = "in" | "out" | "ref" | "return" | "scope" .
     FunctionStorageClass = "ref" .

-A function type is used to declare a name as a function, without defining the body of the function.
+A function type holds a pointer to a function.

 Parameter Attributes
 ++++++++++++++++++++